-Subsequent to the resignation of former CEO, the post has been vacant as at 31 December 2023, the Board will keep reviewing the current structure of the Board from time to time and the Company will make appointment with suitable knowledge, skill and experience to fill the post of the CEO as appropriate.
+Subsequent to the resignation of former CEO, the post has been vacant as at 31 December 2024, the Board will keep reviewing the current structure of the Board from time to time and the Company will make appointment with suitable knowledge, skill and experience to fill the post of the CEO as appropriate.

 The Independent Non-executive Directors are appointed for a fixed term of one year commencing from their dates of appointment for which Mr. Wu Chi King whose term commenced on 8 September 2022 and Mr. So Yat Chuen whose term commenced on 22 February 2019 and Ms. Cheng Wai, Iris whose term commenced on 16 December 2022.
 The appointment can be terminated by either the Company or the Independent Non-executive Director giving to the other party not less than one month's prior written notice.
-The Company and the Independent Non-executive Director shall discuss whether to renew the term of appointment of the Independent Non-executive Director prior to the expiration of the Independent Non-executive Director, such party shall notify the other party in writing at least two months prior to the expiration of the relevant term of appointment.
+The Company and the Independent Non-executive Director shall discuss whether to renew the term of appointment of the Independent Non-executive Director prior to the expiration of the relevant term of appointment.
+If either party disagrees with the renewal of the term of appointment of the Independent Non-executive Director, such party shall notify the other party in writing at least two months prior to the expiration of the relevant term of appointment.
 Subject to the consent of both parties, the term of appointment of the Independent Non-executive Director may be renewed automatically for one year on expiry of the initial term and for successive terms of one year each commencing on expiry of the then current term.
 Also, the Independent Non-executive Directors are subject to re-election on retirement by rotation at the AGM in accordance with the Articles of Association.